cloud-66-internal/help.cloud66.com/_node/how-to-guides/deployment/multi-tenancy.md

 ## Overview

-Sometimes you need to run multiple applications on the same application.
+Sometimes you need to run multiple applications on the same server.
 This could be because none of those applications has enough traffic to justify having a dedicated application for itself or it could be because all the apps on the application share many resources.
 What ever the reason, you can achieve multi-tenancy for your applications with Cloud 66 for Docker.

 ## Multiple Services